azat-co/fullstack-javascript/chapter2/chapter2.md

 - [*VS Code*](https://www.visualstudio.com/features/node-js-vs) (<https://www.visualstudio.com/features/node-js-vs>): Node.js tools for the famous Visual Studio environment from a small Redmond, Washington-based software startup company.
 - [*Atom*](https://atom.io) (<https://atom.io>): A web editor built on web technologies from the creators of GitHub the world's largest code storage and collaboration space.
--   [*Sublime Text*](https://www.sublimetext.com) (<https://www.sublimetext.com>): Mac OS X and Windows versions are available.
+-   [*Sublime Text*](https://www.sublimetext.com) (<https://www.sublimetext.com>): macOS and Windows versions are available.
 This is an even better alternative to TextMate, with an unlimited evaluation period.
 -   [*Coda*](http://panic.com/coda) (<http://panic.com/coda>): All-in-one editor with FTP browser and preview, has support for development with and on an iPad.
 -   [*Aptana Studio*](http://aptana.com) (<http://aptana.com>): Full-sized IDE with a built-in terminal and many other tools.
 -   [*WebStorm*](http://www.jetbrains.com/webstorm) (<http://www.jetbrains.com/webstorm>): Feature-rich IDE that allows for Node.js debugging.
 It is developed by JetBrains and marketed as the smartest JavaScript IDE.